 ey's commitment to providing a supportive environment for experiential learning extends far beyond the classroom.
 Opportunities for outdoor education are integral to the Key experience from Pre-School through grade twelve.

 are integral to the Key experience.

-All students, beginning in Middle School, participate in overnight trips that range from two to six days and include camping, backpacking, canoeing, kayaking, sailing, rock climbing, whitewater rafting, and environmental exploration.
+All students, beginning in Middle School, participate in overnight trips that range from two to six days and include camping, hiking, mountain biking, backpacking, canoeing, kayaking, sailing, rock climbing, whitewater rafting, and environmental exploration.
 While the focus of exploration is on the Chesapeake Bay and Shenandoah National Park locales, groups also travel to Pennsylvania, Delaware, West Virginia, and other parts of Maryland and Virginia.

 View detailed descriptions of trip activities here.

 The principles underlying Key's outdoor education program emphasize the development of community, the significance of leadership and teamwork, the discovery of both confidence and compassion, the value of respect for self and others, the need for stewardship of the environment, and the relevance of the natural world to learning in the classroom and beyond.

 Fifth grade students walk to neighboring Quiet Waters Park early in the fall, and again in the spring, to spend a day focusing on community building activities while also making connections to their curricular work.

 Sixth grade students camp for three days at Echo Hill on Maryland's Eastern Shore where they focus on individual challenges, team-building and Chesapeake Bay studies.
 They also camp for two days in Harpers Ferry to connect with aspects of their Civil War studies and hike some beautiful trails in the area.